 Evaluate the reuse of produced oil field water for irrigation, stockwater, or other potential uses such as industrial or municipal.

-The total project submitted to the BOR is for $1,299,175.
-Of this amount $1.1 million is in-kind in the form of equipment, owned by H20 Tech, needed to treat the produced water.
+The total project submitted to the BOR is $1,299,175.
+Of this amount $1.1 million is in-kind in the form of equipment needed to treat the produced water.
 Grant money requested from the BOR totals $199,175.